Raking snow from roofs helps prevent ice dam formation and also improves the efficiency of solar electric panels.

 Our snow removal methods ensure the safety of our workers and won’t damage your roof.
 Contact us before the snow begins to fall so we can map your roof and inspect the shingles and gutters.
 With this preparation, we can more effectively handle snow removals when the need arises.

 Snow on your roof normally does not pose a problem.
 When your roof is subject to temperature differentials between the area over the attic and the bottom few feet near the eave, however, it may be vulnerable to ice dams and damaging water leaks.

 As snow melts across the upper reaches of the roof, it trickles down toward the eave.
 If the roof temperature at the eave is below freezing, that trickle freezes like a mini glacier until layer upon layer gradually builds up and a "dam" of ice forms.

 When the ice dam is high enough, water collects behind it and forms a small pool.
 The water rises under shingles until it reaches a fastener hole and seeps into your home.

 If your eaves are shielded with eave flashing, such as a self-adhering rubberized asphalt and fiberglass mat (that self-seals when penetrated by fasteners), you probably won’t have to worry about ice dams.

 Contact GF Sprague today to find out more about our snow removal and ice dam prevention solutions, or our other roofing services like roof repair and replacement.
-We work in Newton, Needham, Wellesley, Chestnut Hill, Weston, Boston, Brookline, Watertown, Lexington, Cambridge and cities nearby.
+We work in Newton, Needham, Wellesley, Chestnut Hill, Weston, Boston, Brookline, Quincy, Watertown, Cambridge and cities nearby.